haveno-dex/haveno-docs/docs/the-project/payment_methods/Nequi.md

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

+!!! warning
-**Warning**, please send payment only to phone number provided in the XMR Seller's Haveno account.
+    Please send payment only to phone number provided in the XMR Seller's Haveno account.

 When users set up a Nequi account payment limits are set to a maximum of ~ 7,000,000 COP that can be sent per month.